tower-rs/tower/guides/inventing-service.md

 ```

 This means if the service is at capacity `poll_ready` will return
-`Poll::Pending` and somehow ensure to be woken up using `Context` when capacity
+`Poll::Pending` and somehow notify the caller using the waker from the `Context`
-becomes available.
-At that point `poll_ready` can be called again and if it
+when capacity becomes available.
+At that point `poll_ready` can be called again
-returns `Poll::Ready(())` then capacity would be reserved and `call` can be
+and if it returns `Poll::Ready(())` then capacity would be reserved and `call`
-called.
+can be called.

+`poll_ready` not returning a `Future` also means we're able to quickly check if
+a service is ready without being forced to wait for it to become ready.
+If we
+call `poll_ready` and get back `Poll::Pending` we can simply decide to do
+something else instead of waiting.
+Among other things, this allows you to build
+load balancers that estimates the load of services by how often they return
+`Poll::Pending` and sends requests to the service with the least load.

 It would still be possible get a `Future` that resolves when capacity is
 available using something like [`futures::future::poll_fn`] (or
 [`tower::ServiceExt::ready`]).

 This concept of services communicating with their callers about their capacity
 is called "backpressure propagation".
+Think of it as services pushing back on
+their callers telling them to slow down if they're going too fast.
+The
-The fundamental idea is that you shouldn't
+fundamental idea is that you shouldn't send a request to a service that doesn't
-send a request to a service that doesn't have the capacity to handle it.
-Instead
+have the capacity to handle it.
+Instead you should wait (buffering), drop the
-you should wait, call another service, or somehow scale up the number of
+request (load shedding), or handle the lack of capacity in some other way.
+You
-services available.
-You can learn more about the general concept of backpressure
+can learn more about the general concept of backpressure [here][backpressure]
-[here][backpressure].
+and [here][backpressure2].

 Finally, it might also be possible for some error to happen while reserving
 capacity so `poll_ready` probably should return `Poll<Result<(), Self::Error>>`.